 HTTP (Hyper Text Transfer Protocol) is the protocol for requesting and sending data between a client and a server.
 The "S" in HTTPS stands for "secure."
 It means that the data being transferred is encrypted by SSL/TLS.

-An old way of thinking has it that a website only needs HTTPS if deals with sensitive data like credit card numbers or user info.
-This isn't true.
+An old way of thinking has it that a website only needs HTTPS if it deals with sensitive data like credit card numbers or user info.
+This is no longer true.
 Not having HTTPS can expose user data to malicious agents who can use it to identify them.
 Not using HTTPS also allows for less reputable network providers and third parties to inject ads into your site.
 Finally, lacking HTTPS may mean that your site will not be able to take advantage of PWA technologies.

 Ensure you have a regular and reliable backup solution in place.
 If you're hacked or "ransomwared" or suffer some kind of calamity, will you be able to recover your data?
 I use the UpdraftPlus plugin on WordPress, which automatically back ups site content to cloud storage.

 The data that the regulation aims to protect is defined as any "information that relates to an identifiable, living individual."
 It's anything that can be used to identify someone (email, name, dob, etc.).
-Sensitive personal data like race, political opinions, religious beliefs, etc. have stricter protections.
+Sensitive personal data like race, political opinions, religious beliefs, etc. have even stricter protections.